-Figure 152.
+Figure 110.
 CEMT INQUIRE TRDUMPCODE screen

-Note: There are blank fields on the screen where a value does not apply or is 'negative'; that is, the value begins with 'No'.
+Note: When a value does not apply, or is negative (the value begins with No), the fields on the screen are blank.
 To modify these fields, locate them by tabbing (they appear in the same sequence as in the expanded format), and overtype with input valid for that field.
-You may find it more convenient to use the expanded format when setting one of these values, (negating is easier because you are overtyping a displayed field with its negative causing the result to become non-displayed).
+You might find it more convenient to use the expanded format when setting one of these values.

-If you place the cursor against a specific entry in the list and press ENTER, CICS displays an expanded format as shown in Figure 153.
+If you place the cursor against a specific entry in the list and press ENTER, CICS displays an expanded format as shown in Figure 111.